 Hello creative friends!
-I have to admit that my first thought when I discovered these unusual little figures that they were a bit creepy for my taste.
+I have to admit that when I discovered these unusual little figures, they were a bit creepy for my taste.
 Especially the garden variety.
 That was until I saw them being used as Farmhouse Christmas Decor.
 Game on!
 You know how I love my wood projects, so here is my spin on a DIY wood block gnome.
 I think you’ll agree this one is a lot cuter and not so scary.
 And I took some time to create a video tutorial of the process for you because I’m sweet that way. 🙂

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more amazing DIY projects to share with you!
 To see my full disclaimer, click here!

 Wood Block Gnomes – DIY Christmas Craft

 First, I’m not afraid to admit that I found this piece of wood on the side of the road.
 SCORE!
 So, not only were these woodblock gnomes fun to make but super inexpensive.
 Also, being made out of 2X4s means, they are heavy enough to sit alone on a mantel.
 I like to salvage whenever you can, and I made these for less than $3 each.
 To cut the body of the woodblock gnome, see the diagram below for the exact dimensions I used.

 Painting The Wood Block Gnome